-The CM herbarium has significant worldwide holdings as well as the best representation in any herbarium of specimens from western Pennsylvania and the Upper Ohio Basin.
-Outside of the immediate region for which CM's collection is the best in the world, the greatest number of specimens are from the rest of North America (especially arctic Canada, southeastern US, and western US), followed by Latin America and Asia.
+The Carnegie Museum herbarium has significant worldwide holdings as well as the best representation in any herbarium of specimens from western Pennsylvania and the Upper Ohio Basin.
+Outside of the immediate region for which the museum's collection is the best in the world, the greatest number of specimens are from the rest of North America (especially arctic Canada, southeastern US, and western US), followed by Latin America and Asia.
 Please see the Visits & Loans page for information about scheduling a visit.

-Carnegie Museum of Natural History's Herbarium has approximately 3,000 type specimens representing about 0.6 % of the collection.
-Type specimens from the collection are available in the Collections Online website.
+Carnegie Museum of Natural History's herbarium has approximately 3,000 type specimens representing about 0.6 % of the collection.
+Type specimens from the collection are available in a Collections Online website.

 - Collections of C.G.
 Pringle from Mexico

 - Collections of M. Bang from Bolivia M. Ownbey's uniform-garden Allium (Liliaceae) collections, which includes many cytovouchers and types, a donation arranged by Research Associate Terry Jacobsen, one of Ownbey's last graduate students.

 - Types of Crataegus (Rosaceae) species from western Pennsylvania described by C.S.
 Sargent (Thomas & Boufford 1986).

 - The private herbarium of Hannibal and Tyrecca Davis containing 20,000 specimens with a concentration on Rubus (Rosaceae).
 The Rubus collection includes topotypes, material compared to types, type photographs, and life history specimens with floricanes, primocanes, and other growth stages (Anonymous 1987; Davis 1990; Utech 1990).

 The herbarium has more than 500,000 specimens.
 Data from all of these specimens have been captured into an electronic relational database, including all plants from Pennsylvania, type material, and all collections made by current staff.